Entertainment News | Kristen Stewart to Star in Romantic Thriller 'Love Lies Bleeding' | LatestLY

-Los Angeles, Apr 14 (PTI) Hollywood star Kristen Stewart is set to topline a romantic thriller film from director Rose Glass.
+Washington [US], April 14 (ANI): Hollywood star Kristen Stewart is set to headline a new romantic thriller titled 'Love Lies Bleeding', which will be helmed by Rose Glass, the filmmaker behind the acclaimed British film 'Saint Maud'.

-Titled "Love Lies Bleeding", the film has been set up at Hollywood studio A24 and examines a romance fueled by ego, desire and the American Dream.
+A24, which recently released 'Everything Everywhere All at Once', is backing the movie along with Film4, reported The Hollywood Reporter.

 A24 will produce alongside Andrea Cornwell for Lobo Films and Oliver Kassman for Escape Plan Productions.